A Place for Mom

 Grace Ridge in Morganton, North Carolina

-Grace Ridge offers a safe, supportive environment for LGBT seniors.
+Grace Ridgeoffers a safe, supportive environment for LGBTQ+ seniors.
 With a SAGECare credential, this community is committed to promoting every senior’s ability to express themselves freely and share who they are.

 Armbrook Village in Westfield, Massachusetts

-Brookdale Battery Park City in New York City
+Brookdale Battery Park City in New York City, New York

-This Brookdale community offers independent living just off the Hudson River, near The Winter Garden and The Statue of Liberty.
+Brookdale Battery Park City offers independent living just off the Hudson River, near the Winter Garden and the Statue of Liberty.
 This SAGECare-credentialed community is immersed in classic New York culture and offers amenities such as an indoor pool, arts and crafts studio, and a wide range of activities.

 Located in a comfortable, residential setting, Compass on the Bay offers memory support services for seniors with all memory care needs, from mild cognitive decline to a late-stage dementia diagnosis.
-Families of LGBT seniors with dementia can feel confident that care providers are trained and certified in the unique needs of LGBT seniors requiring memory care.
+Families of LGBTQ+ seniors with dementia can feel confident that care providers are trained and certified in the unique needs of LGBTQ+ seniors requiring memory care.

 Joshua Springs Senior Living in Bullhead City, Arizona

-This Watermark Retirement community offers assisted living and memory care in a beautiful desert setting.
-Staff members and care aides have received cultural competency training, and the variety of amenities and activities help LGBT seniors live in a secure, affirming space.
+Joshua Springs Senior Living offers assisted living and memory care in a beautiful desert setting.
+Staff members and care aides have received cultural competency training, and the variety of amenities and activities help LGBTQ+ seniors live in a secure, affirming space.

 Lakeside Park in Oakland, California